Updated July 15, 2023

-- Tableau Desktop: It is the flagship product by Tableau made for individual use and meant for the development of dashboards.
+- Tableau Desktop: The flagship product by Tableau, made for individual use and meant to develop dashboards.

-- Tableau Server: It is used for the sharing of any solutions or dashboards.
+- Tableau Server: It shares any solutions or dashboards.

-- Tableau Reader: It is a free product used for reading Tableau file types.
+- Tableau Reader: It is a free product that people use to read Tableau file types.

-- Tableau Public: It is the free version which can be used by learning professionals to evaluate and interact with the features available in Tableau.
+- Tableau Public: It is a free version that can be used by learning professionals to evaluate and interact with the features available in Tableau.

 Types of Filters in Tableau

-All the organizations use filters to reduce the size of the dataset and removing irrelevant information to improve the performance or highlight the required information.
+All organizations use filters to reduce the size of the dataset and remove irrelevant information to improve performance or highlight the required information.
 In Tableau, there are different ways to filter the dataset to increase data efficacy.
-Each filter is created for different purposes and the order in which they are executed can change the performance drastically.
-There are 6 types of filter used in Tableau sorted by order of execution;
+Each filter is created for other purposes, and the order in which they are executed can change the performance drastically.
+There are six types of filters used in Tableau sorted by order of execution;

 1. Extract Filter

-We can use extract filter while loading the dataset into Tableau, so it reduces the number of times Tableau queries for the data source.
-We can further reduce the size of the data by applying filters to the extract as required.
+We can use an extract filter while loading the dataset into Tableau, so it reduces the number of times Tableau queries for the data source.
+We can further reduce the data size by applying filters to the extract as required.

 2. Data Source Filter

-This filters any important or sensitive information that we want to control while loading the data into Tableau.
-It works on both Live and Extract connection.
-We can add the data source filter on any column by clicking on the ADD option.
+This filters any important or sensitive information we want to control while loading the data into Tableau.
+It works on both Live and Extract connections.
+We can add the data source filter on any column by clicking the ADD option.

-After clicking on the ADD option, the ADD Filter dialog box will appear containing all the fields, then we can select the field that we want to apply the filter on.
+After clicking on the ADD option, the ADD Filter dialog box will appear containing all the fields; then, we can select the field on which we want to apply the filter.
 We can also edit or remove the data source filters as required.

 3. Context Filters

-It can also be used to view Top N products in any particular category.
+It can also view Top N products in any particular category.
 We can also remove the Context filter.

 4. Dimension Filter